samuelbradshaw/text-to-timestamps/README.md

 ---
 **`process`**

+Processes a given audio file from start to finish, including voice detection, transcription, and/or alignment (as specified in the config), and outputs a CSV, JSON, or WebVTT file with timestamp data.

 **--job_id** – Required.
 A number or string that represents the processing task.
 This will be used in the output filename.
 If you are processing several audio files, each job ID should be unique to avoid naming conflicts.
 Examples: "1-corinthians-13", "dQw4w9WgXcQ", "My Cool Song", "25"

 **--lang** – Required.
 BCP 47 language tag for the content being processed.
 Examples: "en", "fr", "ceb"